KVOE-FM: History

 KVOE-FM began broadcasting as KEGS on May 2, 1985.
 The "GS" in KEGS were the initials of Greg Steckline of Steckline Communications of Wichita (the first licensee).
-In Emporia, there was a KVOE-FM on 104.9 MHz between 1966 and 1975.
-But after 1975 those call letters were dropped and became available for transfer.
+In Emporia, there was a KVOE-FM on 104.9 MHz between 1966 and 1975; that station has since become KFFX.
 On August 30, 1994, KEGS became the new KVOE-FM at 101.7 MHz under new owner Emporia's Radio Stations, Inc.

 Awards

-KVOE-FM has won numerous awards from the Kansas Association of Broadcasters.
+KVOE-FM has won numerous awards from the Kansas Association of Broadcasters (KAB).
 In 2005, KVOE-FM won Station of the Year.
 In 2011, KVOE-FM won KAB's Website of the Year.
 In 2010, KVOE-FM won the KAB's Tony Jewell Community Service Award.
-On April 17, 2012, KVOE-FM's general manager Ron Thomas, went to Las Vegas, Nevada to accept the Crystal Radio Award from the National Association of Broadcasters, one of which 10 out of 50 radio stations are awarded.
+On April 17, 2012, KVOE-FM's general manager Ron Thomas, went to Las Vegas, Nevada, to accept the Crystal Radio Award from the National Association of Broadcasters, one of which 10 out of 50 radio stations are awarded.